michael-betz/Fan-Tas-Tic-Firmware/README.md

 It is a 16 bit number which uniquely identifies each input / output pin.
 Note that depending on the number of IO expanders usend in a setup, not all addresses will be valid.

-         Switch input hwIndex addresses:
+         hwIndex for inputs
         ---------------------------------
-         0 - 63  --> Switch matrix on mainboard
+         0 - 63  --> Switch matrix inputs on mainboard
-         64 - 71 --> Solenoid driver on mainboard     (not an input!)
+       [ 64 - 71 --> I2C Solenoid driver on mainboard  NOT AN INPUT! ]
          72 - 79 --> I2Cch.
 0, I2Cadr.
 0x41, bit 0-7  (First  external PCL GPIO extender on channel 0)
          80 - 87 --> I2Cch.
 0, I2Cadr.
 0x42, bit 0-7  (Second external PCL GPIO extender on channel 0)
          312-319 --> I2Cch.
 3, I2Cadr.
 0x47, bit 0-7  (7th    external PCL GPIO extender on channel 3)